CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/abis-code-generation-and-compilation.md

 to control flow.

-To work around this behavior, we have developed a *Benchmark ABI*, which uses global bounds for all code pointers, including the base program binary (as passed to userlevel via registers and ELF auxiliary arguments) and libraries (as returned by mmap(2) and manipulated by the run-time linker), and that are jumped to using integer jump instructions rather than capability jump instructions.
+To work around this behavior, we have developed a *Benchmark ABI*, which uses global bounds for the program counter capability (PCC) throughout execution.
+In-memory and in-register code capability values retain narrowed bounds (e.g., those set up by the run-time linker), but code generation uses integer rather than capability jumps, retaining global bounds in PCC regardless of control flow.
 In effect, this ABI substantially reduces control-flow protections and encapsulation in return for more effective branch-prediction on the Morello microarchitecture, which is likely to be representative of more mature future